extrasad/Flask-Marshmallow-SQLAlchemy/README.md

 ## Short conclusion:

 Serialization is a technique for describing a data structure with information about the structure itself embedded in the data.
 JSON is a lightweight type of serialization, e.g., ```{prop:{prop:1}}```.
 Transfer that to another computer and minimally you can then work with that object's properties with the same basic relationship of ```prop.prop```

 <a href="https://ibb.co/eDaAbx"><img width="100%"  src="https://preview.ibb.co/mHy7Oc/diagram.png" alt="diagram" border="0"></a>

+## Schema.org is god, remember

+This project uses schema.org as the main resource for the standardization of data types in a schema